chicklightning/the_light_mod/README.txt

 ——— http://files.minecraftforge.net/ ———

-Download the Minecraft Forge 1.7.2 Installer, then open the .jar file to run the Installer.
-Just open up the .rar file using something like WinRAR (for Macs, UnrarX works great).
+Download the Minecraft Forge 1.7.2 Installer.
+Open up the .rar file using something like WinRAR (for Macs, UnrarX works great).
 Go to Minecraft, and first, click “Edit Profile” and select that you want to run Minecraft version 1.7.2.
 Hit Play so that the necessary files are generated.

 Forge will then allow you to install it by just running the .jar file you downloaded.
 Select the “Client” version.
 Open Minecraft again and select that you want to run the “Forge” profile instead of your normal profile.
 After Forge is done running and setting up your new Minecraft environment, drag and drop this mod into the “mods” folder that is generated in your .minecraft folder (or for Macs, under Library/Application Support/Minecraft).
 The mod should now be playable!